-Care equipment used for service users on the respiratory pathway may become contaminated with infectious transmissible pathogens and must be cleaned as per table 8.
+Care equipment used for service users on the respiratory pathway may become contaminated with infectious transmissible pathogens and must be cleaned as per table 9.

-Table 8: Equipment cleaning determined by SICPs/TBPs
+Table 9: Equipment cleaning determined by SICPs/TBPs

-Pathway Product Routine care areas (non- respiratory pathway) - cleaning as per SICPs General purpose detergent for routine cleaning.
-Respiratory pathway - cleaning as per TBPs Combined detergent/disinfectant solution at a dilution of 1000 ppm av chlorine or general purpose neutral detergent in a solution of warm water followed by a disinfectant solution of 1000ppm av chlorine for routine cleaning.
+Pathway Product Routine care areas (non- General purpose detergent for routine respiratory pathway) - cleaning cleaning. as per SICPs Respiratory pathway - cleaning as Combined detergent/disinfectant solution at a per TBPs dilution of 1000 ppm av chlorine or general purpose neutral detergent in a solution of CO. warm water followed by a disinfectant solution of 1000ppm av chlorine for routine cleaning.